BenjaminPollak/dot_files/README.md

 # My Dotfiles

 This repo is for tracking my dotfiles.
-It currently contains:
+It currently contains the following:

-* .vimrc
-* .bashrc
+* Ansible Scripts (for quickly installing and configuring software on a new computer)
-* .bash\_profile
+* Bash Config Scripts
-* .gitconfig
+* Git Configs
-* global .gitignore
+* Vim Config

 These are the files that need to be added:
 * ~/.config/i3/config
 * ~/.config/i3blocks/
+* ~/.config/nvim/